OrthoFeet Shoes Review

-OrthoFeet makes socks, insoles, and shoes for both men and women in a variety of styles, designed to target specific leg and foot ailments.
 This OrthoFeet shoes review will focus on a selection of their more popular footwear across both the men’s and women’s collections.
-Let’s dive in:
+Let’s dive in!

 OrthoFeet Men’s Shoes

 Men shopping for OrthoFeet shoes can look through six collections: sneakers/athletic, casual, dress, boots, sandals, and slippers.
 The athletic and casual sections have the most options, with the others having just a few each.
 Most OrthoFeet shoes for men are available in suede or full grain leather, with blacks and browns being the common color choices.

 This feature is great for comfort and pain relief, but it does have the side effect of making the shoes look less attractive.
 Some models look downright bulky.
 There’s a bit of a trade-off when it comes to comfort and aesthetics.

 The Cambria Sandals, which also come in charcoal, are the closest OrthoFeet gets to regular sandals (the other options have more of a water shoe look to them).
 The Cambria is made from leather and uses OrthoFeet’s Ortho Cushion system, which is a constant.